wassim-k/apollo-orbit/packages/angular/README.md

 # 🚀 Apollo Orbit - Angular
-A fully-featured GraphQL client for Angular with modular state management.
+A full-featured GraphQL client for Angular

 ## 📚 Documentation